metamath/lamp-guide/docs/index.md

 is opened in *temporary mode (aka TEMP mode)*.
 Temporary mode is intended to let you view others' work *without* erasing your own.
-*Changes in temporary mode will not be stored* in the editor's content to the local storage.
+*Changes in temporary mode will not be stored* to your local storage.
-That means closing a browser or any internal error will erase the editor's content.
+That means closing a browser, closing its tab, or any internal error will erase the editor's content.
 That's why it is "temporary".

-To reduce the risk of accidentally doing something important while in temporary mode, word "Editor" is shaded orange (warning you that editing is temporary) and the web page header starts with "TEMP".
+To reduce the risk of accidentally doing something important while in temporary mode, the word "Editor" in the tab bar is shaded orange (warning you that editing is temporary) and the web page header starts with "TEMP".
 Also, the first attempt to edit will remind you that you're in temporary mode and that changes will be discarded later.
 You'll see a message like this